ilyasotkov/vscode-devcontainer-aws-sam-local/README.md

 ### `Configured debug type 'debugpy' is not supported.`

 Happens because you `Start Debugging` while the `ms-python.debugpy` VSCode extension is still installing.
-Solution: wait for the extension to install, you can check the installation status it in VSCode's Extensions view.
+Solution: wait for the extension to install, you can check the installation status in VSCode's Extensions view.

 ### Does not work on arm64